Hany Abu-Assad: Film career

 His 2013 film Omar was screened in the Un Certain Regard section at the 2013 Cannes Film Festival where it won the Jury Prize.
 In 2014, Omar was the Palestinian entry for the Best Foreign Language Film at the 86th Academy Awards, and was nominated for the award.
+He is the only Palestinian director to achieved this distinction, and twice.
 The film also won the award for Best Film at the Asia Pacific Screen Awards.

 In 2014, Abu-Assad was invited to join the Academy of Motion Picture Arts and Sciences.

-In 2018, Abu-Assad joined the film jury for ShortCutz Amsterdam, an annual film festival promoting short films in Amsterdam.
+In 2018, he joined the film jury for ShortCutz Amsterdam.